openmultiplayer/web/docs/scripting/callbacks/OnFilterScriptInit.md

 ## Related Callbacks

+The following callbacks might be useful, as they're related to this callback in one way or another.

-- [OnFilterSciptExit](OnFilterScriptExit): Called when a filterscript is unloaded.
+- [OnFilterSciptExit](OnFilterScriptExit): This callback is called when a filterscript is unloaded.
-- [OnGameModeInit](OnGameModeInit): Called when a gamemode starts.
+- [OnGameModeInit](OnGameModeInit): This callback is called when a gamemode starts.
-- [OnGameModeExit](OnGameModeExit): Called when a gamemode ends.
+- [OnGameModeExit](OnGameModeExit): This callback is called when a gamemode ends.